 What currency is used in Saint Lucia?

 It depends on the plan you choose.
-The Saint Lucia eSIM covers the island; if your itinerary includes several islands, there are regional Caribbean plans that cover multiple destinations with a single profile.
+The Saint Lucia eSIM covers the island; if your itinerary includes several islands, there are regional Caribbean plans that cover several destinations with a single profile.
 Check the plan's coverage before purchasing.

 Does the eSIM work in the Pitons and Soufrière?